ubc-library-rc/rdm/content/09_License-Research-Data.md

 - ND: no derivatives
 - NC: non-commercial use

-There are many kinds of CC licenses (HYPERLINK)
+There are many kinds of CC licenses (HYPERLINK):

 | **CC license** | **What it indicates** |
 | -------------- | --------------------- |
 | CC BY | Give credit to the creator. |